 Modular glass geometries are shaped to redirect and capture direct solar irradiation, providing interior shading and diffuse daylight spatial conditions.
 Coupled with multi-barrier water treatment systems, SEWR effects tertiary-stage disinfection by inactivating pathogenic contaminants through solar pasteurization and solar water disinfection processes.

 The SEWR system prototype presents a contextual exhibition of the water cycles in the built environment by thrusting water networks out of the ground, out of centralized basement-bound greywater systems, and into proximity with the spaces humans inhabit.

 The Solar Enclosure for Water Reuse (SEWR) system is a stationary concentrating solar-driven hybrid system for enhancing point-of-use water safety and onsite greywater reclamation, while decreasing both primary energy consumption and solar heat gain that is associated with glazed building facades and mechanical systems.

-Can we purify and recycle water through solar building envelopes?
+Can we collect, purify and recycle water through solar building envelopes?

 Image: Solar Enclosure for Water Reuse